skapfer/voxelsurface/README.md

 voxelize triangulated surfaces

-You Boost need the CGAL library to compile this. http://www.boost.org/ http://www.cgal.org/
+You Boost need the CGAL library to compile this: http://www.boost.org/ http://www.cgal.org/

-Old CGAL has a bug which affects voxelsurface.
-Just use something recent. https://sympa.inria.fr/sympa/arc/cgal-discuss/2010-10/msg00112.html
+Old CGAL has a bug which affects voxelsurface: https://sympa.inria.fr/sympa/arc/cgal-discuss/2010-10/msg00112.html Just use something recent.

 The documentation is the sourcecode unfortunately, though there is a quick example under directory demo/.